 Board of directors: composition and independence

-We have 16 directors: our Chairman (Mr Mackay, who is currently on medical leave of absence); our acting Chairman (Mr Manser, who is also our Deputy Chairman and Senior Independent Director); seven other independent non-executive directors; five non-executive directors who are not considered to be independent; and two additional executive directors (Mr Clark, the Chief Operating Officer, and Mr Wilson, the Chief Financial Officer).
+We have 16 directors: our Chairman (Mr Mackay, who is currently on medical leave of absence); our acting Chairman (Mr Manser, who is also our Deputy Chairman and Senior Independent Director); seven other independent non-executive directors; five non-executive directors who we do not consider to be independent; and two executive directors (Mr Clark, the Chief Executive, and Mr Wilson, the Chief Financial Officer).

-The board considers eight directors – Mr Armour, Ms Knox, Mr Manser, Mr Manzoni, Mr Morland, Dr Moyo, Mr Ramaphosa and Ms Weir – to be independent for the purposes of the Code.
+The board considers eight directors – Mr Armour, Mr Elliott, Ms Knox, Mr Manser, Mr Manzoni, Mr Morland, Dr Moyo and Ms Weir – to be independent for the purposes of the Code.
 The board considers five non-executive directors not to be independent for the purposes of the Code: Mr Bible, Mr Devitre and Mr Willard, as they are nominees of Altria, the company's largest shareholder; and Mr Santo Domingo and Mr Pérez, as they are nominees of the Santo Domingo Group, the company’s second largest shareholder.
 Mr Mackay was not considered independent on his appointment as Chairman.